I tried text-based development with Godot, a game engine well-suited for collaborative development with LLMs

 Introduction

-In this article, we will implement a simple ping pong game using Godot 4.x, which is gaining attention as a game engine suitable for collaborative development with LLMs.
-It's a 2D game where the player controls the paddle at the bottom and competes against the CPU.
+In this article, we will implement a simple ping-pong game using Godot 4.x, which is gaining attention as a game engine suitable for collaborative development with LLMs.
+This is a 2D game where the player controls the paddle at the bottom and plays against the CPU.

 Godot is an open-source cross-platform game engine.
-It is one of the major game development tools alongside Unity and Unreal Engine, and adopts a Python-like scripting language called GDScript.
+It is one of the major game development tools alongside Unity and Unreal Engine, and it employs GDScript, its own Python-like scripting language.
 It is characterized by its lightweight engine size and fast startup.

 Why Godot is suitable for collaborative development with LLMs